 ECM for the Warehouse

 What does ECM for the warehouse look like?
 Imagine a warehouse where all receiving, packing, and shipping documentation has been digitized for instant recall from a centralized digital repository; one where documentation can be accessed, reviewed, and processed from any computer or mobile device.
 By improving content management throughout all your warehouses, your organization can reduce costs and errors while reaching unheralded perfect order rates that help you outshine your competitors.
 However, that is only half of ECM for the warehouse.
-ECM is a robust solution intended to help organizations get the most out every department; from Accounts Payable to Finance to Legal and Human Resources and beyond.
+ECM is a robust solution intended to help organizations get the most out of every department; from Accounts Payable to Finance to Legal and Human Resources and beyond.
 This means your ECM solution is capable of solving a diverse set of enterprise problems.
 It can call upon an unprecedented set of tools and technologies to provide the fastest, safest, and most cost-effective warehouse management solutions.
 ECM’s content management capabilities are effective for insulating warehouses against erroneous orders and more, but it truly shines when automation is factored into the equation, too.

 Point Solutions for the Warehouse